yousefelassal/quote-cron/README.md

 > We cannot solve our problems with the same thinking we used when we created them.

 > Nobody made a greater mistake than he who did nothing because he could do only a little.

+> Never interrupt someone doing what you said couldn't be done.